Heathenry (new religious movement): Demographics

-Adherents of Heathenry can be found in Europe, North America, and Australasia, with more recent communities also establishing in Latin America.
-They are mostly found in those areas with a Germanic cultural inheritance, although they are present in several other regions.
+Heathens are found in Europe, Australasia, North America, and Latin America.
+They are mostly, although not exclusively, found in areas with a Germanic cultural inheritance.
 In 2007, the religious studies scholar Graham Harvey stated that it was impossible to develop a precise figure for the number of Heathens across the world.
 A self-selected census in 2013 found 16,700 members in 98 countries, the bulk of whom lived in the United States.
 In 2016, Schnurbein stated that there were probably no more than 20,000 Heathens globally.

-Schnurbein noted that, while there were some exceptions, most Heathen groups were 60–70% male in their composition.
-On the basis of his sociological research, Joshua Marcus Cragle agreed that the religion contained a greater proportion of men than women, but observed that there was a more even balance between the two in northern and western Europe than in other regions.
-He also found that the Heathen community contained a greater percentage of transgender individuals, at 2%, than is estimated to be present in the wider population.
-Similarly, Cragle's research found a greater proportion of LGBT practitioners within Heathenry (21%) than wider society, although noted that the percentage was lower than in other forms of modern Paganism.
-Cragle also found that in every region except Latin America, the majority of Heathens were middle-aged, and that most were of European descent.
+Schnurbein thought most Heathen groups were 60–70% male in their composition.
+Drawing of his sociological research, Joshua Marcus Cragle agreed that the religion contained a greater proportion of men than women, but highlighted a more even gender balance in northern and western Europe.
+Cragle found that most Heathens were of European descent, and that, in all regions except Latin America, most were middle-aged.
+He also found that Heathenry had a greater proportion of LGBT practitioners (21%) than the general population, including a greater proportion of transgender people (2%) specifically.

-Many Heathens cite a childhood interest in German folk tales or Norse myths as having led them to take an interest in Heathenry; others have instead attributed their introduction to depictions of Norse religion in popular culture.
-Others involved themselves in the religion after experiencing direct revelation through dreams, which they interpret as having been provided by the gods.
-As with other religions, a sensation of "coming home" has also been reported by many Heathens who have converted to the movement, however Calico thought such a narrative was "not characteristic" of most U.S. Heathens.
-Pizza suggested that, on the basis of her research among the Heathen community in the American Midwest, that many Euro-American practitioners were motivated to join the movement both out of a desire to "find roots" within historical European cultures and to meet "a genuine need for spiritual connections and community".
+Many Heathens claim that a childhood interest in German folk tales or Norse myths, or portrayals of Norse religion in popular culture, contributed to their interest in Heathenry.
+Others joined after experiencing direct revelation through dreams, which they interpret as coming from the gods.
+As with other religions, many Heathens have reported a feeling of "coming home" when converting to the movement, however Calico thought such a narrative was "not characteristic" of most U.S. Heathens.
+Pizza argued that, in the U.S., many European-Americans joined Heathenry because of a desire to "find roots" in historic European cultures and to meet "a genuine need for spiritual connections and community".